xieguigang/sciBASIC/vb_codestyle/README.md

 ####Function And Type name

-For Public member function, the function name is recommended in formats **UpperUpper**, but if the function is Private, Friend, or Protected visible, then your function is recommended start with two underlines, likes __lowerUpper
+For Public member function, the function name is recommended in formats **UpperUpper**, but if the function is Private, Friend, or Protected visible, then your function is recommended start with two underlines, likes \_\_lowerUpper.
+The definition of the Class, Structure names is in the same rule as function name.

 Here is some function name examples: